 - Consider partnering with solution providers that work as an extension of your team, facilitating clear communication and buy-in at every level of your organization.

 Example: When it comes to implementing a new strategy or solution, cross-functional inclusion is key.
 That looks different across organizations, but the intent is to make sure everyone impacted by the implementation understands how it impacts their world and the entire business.
 For example, store operations should understand how their teams may use a new product and if there will be any required communications in their day to day.
-In a similar way, a retailer’s information security (infosec) team should understand how a new product actually works and if their team will be required to use it or answer questions about its use at the organization.
+In a similar way, a retailer’s information security team should understand how a new product actually works and if their team will be required to use it or answer questions about its use at the organization.

 3. Plan for how to implement and connect different solutions